keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/22.michigan/state.md

 step3: None
 usmle: 'None - 5 years to pass Step 3'
 visible: false
+googletitle: 'Michigan Licensure Requirements'
+googledesc: 'With the Michigan Medical Board, MedLicense.com is averaging 45-90 days for the issuance of a Michigan Medical License from the submission of the application to the issuance of the Physician Michigan Medical License for Domestic Graduates.
+Michigan is the only Medical Board in the USA which offers "True Reciprocity".'
 twitterenable: true
 twittercardoptions: summary
+twittertitle: 'Michigan Licensure Requirements'
+twitterdescription: 'With the Michigan Medical Board, MedLicense.com is averaging 45-90 days for the issuance of a Michigan Medical License from the submission of the application to the issuance of the Physician Michigan Medical License for Domestic Graduates.
+Michigan is the only Medical Board in the USA which offers "True Reciprocity".'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false